NVIDIA/NVTX/README.md

 ## Avoid slow processing to prepare arguments for NVTX calls

 When tools are not present, the first NVTX call quickly configures the API to make all subsequent NVTX calls into no-ops.
 However, any processing done before making an NVTX call to prepare the arguments for the call is not disabled.
 Using a function like `sprintf` to generate a message string dynamically for each call will add overhead even in the case when no tool is present!
-Instead of generating message strings, is more efficient to pass a hard-coded string for the message, and variable as a _payload_.
+Instead of generating message strings, it is more efficient to pass a hard-coded string for the message, and the variable data as a single scalar value payload or arbitrarily rich structured data (see the [Extended Payloads: User Guide](tools/docs/NVTX_EXTENDED_PAYLOADS.md) for details).

 ## Register strings that will be used many times